 |Mutations Made By|| |

-Dr. Oliver Smithies, University of North Carolina
+Dr. Oliver Smithies, University of North Carolina at Chapel Hill

 When maintaining a live colony, mice heterozygous for the Leprdb spontaneous mutation and homozygous for the Nos3 (eNOS-/-) targeted mutation may be bred together.
 NOTE: These mice have significant breeding difficulties.
 Approximately 16% of Het Hom x Het Hom matings are non-productive; approximately 23% of females only produce one litter; pre-wean loss is approximately 10%; 20% of breeders are found dead prior to retirement at 6-8 months of age.

 |Please inquire about possible genotypes.|